blakedietz/ffmpeg-one-liners/README.md

 for f in *\ *; do mv "$f" "${f// /-}"; done
 ```

-## Concat all files into a single file
+## Concat all videos in a directory into a single video

 ```bash
 # Create a file to load into the concat command